jamescarlo/pioneer-dev-exam/README.md

 - This project uses the TMDB API to fetch data
 - The API key is stored in the `.env.local` file
 - The project is hosted on Vercel
+- The homepage utilizes server actions to fetch data for demonstration purposes.
+- This project does not use any state management library, just pure react via useTransition, useEffect, useState, etc.

 ## Live Preview